oktadev/okta-blog/_source/_posts/2020-01-09-java-rest-api-showdown.md

 - "Learn how to create REST APIs with @micronautfw, @QuarkusIO, and @springboot."
 - "We created a guide for how to create REST APIs with leading Java frameworks: Micronaut, Quarkus, and Spring Boot."
 - "REST APIs are still popular!
 Learn how to do it in 2019 with @micronautfw, @QuarkusIO, and @springboot."
-image: blog/featured/okta-java-short-skew.jpg
+image: blog/java-rest-api/java-rest-api-showdown.png
 ---

-Developing services, including REST APIs, in Java, wasn't always something easy or productive, but then Spring came along and change the landscape.
-Many years have passed since then, and new frameworks emerged in the community.
+Developing services in Java, including REST APIs, wasn't always easy or productive until Spring came along and changed the landscape.
+Many years have passed since then, and new frameworks have emerged in the community.

 One of these frameworks was Micronaut.
-It's developed by OCI, the same company behind Grails, and their goal is to help to create microservices and serverless applications.
+It's developed by OCI, the same company behind Grails, and their goal is to help developers create microservices and serverless applications.

-There is also Quarkus, another framework that gained popularity during this year.
-Quarkus,  a framework developed by RedHat, promises to deliver fast startup and less memory usage, which are two problems that are common when developing REST services in Java.
+There is also Quarkus, another framework that gained popularity over the last year.
+Developed by RedHat, Quarkus promises to deliver fast startup and less memory usage, two common problems when developing REST services in Java.

-In these times, there is a very important question to ask: how easy it is to create a service in these three frameworks?
+With all these choices, there is a very important question to ask: how easy it is to create a service with each of these three frameworks?

-In this tutorial, you'll create a secure REST application in each of the frameworks we're comparing.
-By the end of this tutorial, you'll be able to see how they differ from one another, and which one best suits your needs.
+In this tutorial, you'll create a secure REST application using Spring, Micronaut, and Quarkus to see how they differ from one another, and which one best suits your needs.

-## Pre-requisites for Your Java REST API
+## Prerequisites for Your Java REST API

 This tutorial uses [Maven 3+](https://maven.apache.org).
 Make sure it is installed and available to use before continuing.
 You can certainly also use Gradle, but YMMV.